2012–13 FC Bayern Munich season: April

 Bayern started April against Juventus in the first leg of the Champions League quarter-finals on 4 April.
 Bayern won 2–0 with goals from David Alaba and Thomas Müller.
 David Alaba's goal inside the first minute of the match.
 Toni Kroos tore his abductor muscle and was replaced by Arjen Robben in the 16th minute.
 Bayern went on to face Eintracht Frankfurt on matchday 28 on 6 April.
 Bayern won the match 1–0.
 The win meant Bayern won the Bundesliga in record time.
 Luiz Gustavo picked up his fifth yellow card and is suspended for matchday 29 against 1.
 FC Nürnberg.
 The return leg against Juventus was played on 10 April.
 Bayern again defeated Juventus 2–0; Mario Mandžukić and Claudio Pizzaro scored the goals.
 With Bayern's victory, the 2012–13 Champions League season is the first time that two German clubs are in the semi-finals.
 Mandžukić controversially picked up a yellow card early in the match and is suspended for the first leg of the semi-finals.
 The draw for the semi-finals of the Champions League was held on 12 April.
 Bayern were drawn against Barcelona.
 Bayern faced 1.
 FC Nürnberg on 13 April.
 Emre Can started for Bayern, making his Bundesliga debut.
 Xherdan Shaqiri was replaced by Pierre-Emile Højbjerg in the 71st minute.
 Højbjerg made his Bundesliga debut.
 At the age of 17 years and 251 days, Højbjerg became the youngest Bundesliga player in Bayern's history, breaking David Alaba's record of 17 years and 255 days.
 Bayern won 4–0 with goals from Jérôme Boateng, Mario Gómez, Rafinha and Xherdan Shaqiri.
 Bayern faced VfL Wolfsburg on 16 April in the DFB-Pokal.
 Bayern won 6–1.
 Bayern got goals from Mandžukić, Robben, Shaqiri and Gómez.
 Mario Gómez scored three goals within nine-minute of coming on.
 Diego scored for Wolfsburg.
 Bayern faced Hannover 96 on 20 April.
 Bayern won 6–1.
 Bayern got goals from Ribéry, Gómez and Pizzaro; Gómez and Pizzaro scored two goals each.
 With the victory, Bayern equaled Borussia Dortmund's record of 81 points in a season and broke the record for most wins in a season with 26.
-On 23 April, Bayern announced the signing of announced the signing of Mario Götze.
+On 23 April, Bayern announced the signing of Dortmund's star player Mario Götze.
 Bayern activated the €37 million release clause that Götze and Borussia Dortmund agreed to.
 Bayern faced Barcelona in the first leg of the Champions League semi-final on 23 April.
 Bayern won 4–0 with goals from Müller, Gómez and Robben.
 Müller scored two goals.
 The media criticized Hungarian referee Viktor Kassai for not calling a penalty shot against Gerard Piqué in the 15th minute, Alexis Sánchez in the 32nd minute, and allowing Mario Gómez's goal to stand when he was in an offside position.
 Bayern finished April with a match against SC Freiburg on 27 April.
 Bayern won 1–0 with a goal from Xherdan Shaqiri.
 With the win, Bayern had 84 points in the Bundesliga, a new record.